frictionlessdata/website-old/guides/point-location-data.md

 ## Introduction

-This guide explores the options available to represent point location data in a CSV file within a data package.
+This guide explores the options available to represent point location data in a CSV file within a Data Package.

 First, some key concepts: